 - Cut the bell peppers in half lengthwise, removing the stems and seeds.
 Set aside.

 - Add olive oil to a 12 inch cast iron skillet on medium heat.
 Combine ground turkey, chopped onion, salt, and pepper and cook until turkey is evenly browned, about 5-7 minutes.

-- Stir in the rice, cilantro, cumin, chili powder, garlic powder, paprika, and optional jalapeño.
+- Stir in the rice, tomato, cilantro, cumin, chili powder, garlic powder, paprika, and optional jalapeño.
 Let simmer for 3-4 more minutes.
 Transfer filling to a medium bowl and set aside.